 “All Bavarian plants, i.e., Munich, Regensburg, and Dingolfing, will be supplied with high-voltage batteries,” confirmed a BMW spokesperson to the German newspaper Süddeutsche Zeitung.

 “BMW is on the home straight with the search for a location and is holding final talks with the owners,” the spokesperson added.
-Series production at the battery factory is scheduled to start in 2026.
-This implies that construction work will have to start at the beginning of 2024.
+One month later, the plot for its battery assembly was found.
+Series production is scheduled to start in 2026.
+This implies that construction work must start at the beginning of 2024.

 For the ‘Neue Klasse’